-(1) The court may, upon the application of any judgment debtor or under paragraph (c) or (d) of subsection (7) of section sixty five and if it appears that the debtor is unable to satisfy the judgment in full at once, but is able to pay reasonable periodical instalments towards satisfaction thereof, suspend execution against that debtor either wholly or in part on such conditions as to security or otherwise as the court may determine.

-- (2) Nothing in this section contained shall be construed as authorizing the court to suspend the execution of a judgment upon any property subject to a hypothec for the judgment debt existing irrespective of attachment in execution. - (3) An order under paragraph (e) of section forty-eight or under this section may at any time and for good cause be varied or rescinded by the court.
+- (1) The court may, upon the application of any judgment debtor or under paragraph (c) or (d) of subsection (7) of section sixty five and if it appears that the debtor is unable to satisfy the judgment in full at once, but is able to pay reasonable periodical instalments towards satisfaction thereof, suspend execution against that debtor either wholly or in part on such conditions as to security or otherwise as the court may determine. - [subsection (1) amended by section 18 of Act 40 of 1952] - (2) Nothing in this section contained shall be construed as authorizing the court to suspend the execution of a judgment upon any property subject to a hypothec for the judgment debt existing irrespective of attachment in execution. - (3) An order under paragraph (e) of section forty-eight or under this section may at any time and for good cause be varied or rescinded by the court.